over-da-rainbow/over-da-rainbow.github.io/index.md

 ## Overview

-Over Da Rainbow is a web application for University of Hawaii students to get together and explore beautiful sceneries and destinations offered here.
+Over Da Rainbow is a web application for University of Hawaii students to step outside their dorms and classrooms and explore beautiful sceneries and destinations offered here.

 * [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
 * [React](https://reactjs.org/) for component-based UI implementation and routing.